slimgroup/GCS-CAM/README.md

 ## Script descriptions

-The dataset will be downloaded upon running your first example.
+We use the open-source software [JUDI.jl](https://github.com/slimgroup/JUDI.jl) for seismic modeling and imaging, which calls the highly optimized propagators of [Devito](https://www.devitoproject.org/).
+We used [FwiFlow.jl](https://github.com/lidongzh/FwiFlow.jl) to solve the two-phase flow equations for both the pressure and concentration.
+The CO2 plume dataset (consisting of regular plumes and leaking plumes) will be downloaded upon running your first example.
+We used [PyTorch library for CAM methods](https://github.com/jacobgil/pytorch-grad-cam) to calculate the CAM images.
+We thank the authors of these packages for their contributions to the open-source software community.

 ### time-lapse seismic modeling and imaging